google/timesketch/docs/guides/user/intelligence.md

 * `hash_md5`
 * `ip`

+If a string doesn't match any of the aforementioned IOC types, the type will fall back to `other`.

 ## Searching for local Intelligence in your Sketch

 The list of all the IOCs added to a sketch can be seen in the *Intelligence* tab (accessible at `/sketch/{SKECTH_ID}/intelligence`).